-In Chinese medicine shen has a lot to do with the nervous system.
-The mind is considered to reside in the heart (not the brain), and the heart is where shen resides.
-Modern research shows that the heart has a very large impact on the brain and nervous system (check out the Institute of HeartMath for more details).
+In Chinese medicine, Shen has a lot to do with the nervous system.
+The mind is considered to reside in the heart (not the brain), and the heart is where Shen resides.
+Modern research shows that the heart has a tremendous impact on the brain and nervous system (check out the Institute of HeartMath for more details).

 Many of these herbs would likely also be classified as nervine relaxants or trophoresoratives.

 Like nootropic, adaptogen is a modern term.
 In addition to the many other effects on stress, the adaptogens tend to produce some cognitive effects.

 Several of these may act as nootropics to some degree.
 After all stress is not just about the endocrine system, but the nervous system as well.

 One issue that more people should be aware of is that overuse of adaptogens can lead further to burnout.
 People that use adaptogens to continually push harder and longer may eventually crash harder (just like those using nervine stimulants).

 In our Western world, where working hard is so highly valued, we tend to go overboard in this direction.